 For the majority of the rotation, your learning schedule includes eight-hour days, two days a week.

-Each year, Mayo School of Health Sciences admits up to six GateWay Community College students for the Electroneurodiagnostic Clinical Rotation.
+Each year, Mayo Clinic School of Health Sciences admits up to six GateWay Community College students for the Electroneurodiagnostic Clinical Rotation.
 This ensures you receive close one-on-one instruction and a comprehensive educational experience.